NativeScript/plugins/packages/apple-sign-in/README.md

 const supported: boolean = SignIn.isSupported();
 ```

-### Signing In With Apple
+### Sign In With Apple

-Once you know that Sign In with Apple is supported on the device, you can present the user with that option to sign in.
+If Sign In with Apple is supported on the device, you can present the user with that option to sign in.

 ```typescript